Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/04-services.md

 kubectl apply -f db-secret.yaml
 ```

+{{< note >}}
+The requirement of having to apply a _Secret_ to your space manually will likely change in subsequent releases of the Tanzu Platform for Kubernetes.
+The intent is to give developers support in the CLI to automate the creation of these externally managed services without having to understand what a Kubernetes Secret is.
+{{< /note >}}

 Now, let's unbind our application from the small database we provisioned before so that we can bind to the shared database.
 ```execute
 tanzu service unbind PostgreSQLInstance/my-db ContainerApp/inclusion